dimitrakonsta/process-oriented-cloud-evaluation/README.md

 | 8 hourly | Total Cloud fraction CALIPSO-GOCCP | cltcalipso     |  %    | nc
 | 8 hourly | Low-level Cloud Fraction CALIPSO-GOCCP  | cllcalipso     |  %   | nc

-All the above variables can be found in CMIP data with the exception of the variable parasol_crefl that needs a small addition to COSP simulator output (see Sect.
-Preprocessing).

-Additionally auxiliary input data of the solar zenith angle are needed ('tetas_lmdz').
-Details as well as the code to generate this file are provided in the Sect.
-Preprocessing.

 The observational benchmarks, Daily Cloud Reflectance and CALIPSO-GOCCP data are found in http://climserv.ipsl.polytechnique.fr/cfmip-obs/